Bear pulls woman out of her tent, kills her in Montana

 The bear is also believed to have entered a chicken coop in town that night, killing and eating several chickens.

-“At this point, our best chance for catching this bear will be culvert traps set in the area near the chicken coop where the bear killed and ate several chickens,” said Randy Arnold, Montana Fish, Wildlife and Parks regional supervisor in Missoula.
+Efforts to find and kill the bear entered a third day Thursday.
+Wildlife officials stopped the helicopter flights that were used in the initial search for the grizzly and set five large traps — made out of culverts and baited with roadkill — in and around Ovando.
+That included traps near the chicken coop that the bear raided the night Lokan was killed.

-The bear will be killed if it is found, said Greg Lemon, a spokesperson for Fish, Wildlife and Parks.
+Investigators got DNA left by the bear at the scene of the attack and could compare it with any bruin they are able to trap.
+Bear specialists and game wardens also were stationed near the traps to shoot the animal if the opportunity arises, said Greg Lemon, Montana Fish, Wildlife and Parks spokesperson.

-Investigators have obtained DNA from the bear at the scene of the attack and will be able to compare it with any bruin they are able to trap, the agency said.
+“Our best chance would be if the bear comes back and tries to get another chicken or some more food around town,” Lemon said.
+“Our wardens, they feel like they could readily identify the bear that they saw on the (surveillance footage) and if they saw that bear at the trap and had a clear shot at it, they might choose to do that.”

 Lokan, a registered nurse who had worked at a hospital in Chico, had looked forward to the Montana bike trip for months, said Mary Flowers, a friend of the victim’s from Chico.
 Lokan had taken previous long-distance bike trips and on this one was accompanied by her sister and a friend, Flowers said.